Get ready to learn everything you ever wanted to know about the basic idiom “Mettre les points sur les i”.

 What was the problem here?
 Easy, they just, literally, didn’t put the dots over the i’s: they were not crystal clear with the instructions.

 That’s why when someone is being super precise with something, he/she is “putting the dots over the i’s” (“Il/elle met les points sur les i“)

 a.k.a.
 This person is being so precise that there is no possible confusion.

 To be more precise, we can use it in two cases.

 The first one being what we explained above, for example, to express: “I had been very precise about it” you can say “J’ai mis les points sur les i“.

 But there is a second scenario, linked to the first one but more subtle.
-On the example above “precise” was literally referring to precision, but it works also when “precise” is used to say “bossy” or “harsh” or “direct“.
+In the example above “precise” literally refers to precision, but it also works when “precise” is used to say “bossy” or “harsh” or “direct“.